 2) Great Curb Appeal

 A potential buyer who observes stunning curb appeal when seeing your house for the first time becomes instantly attracted to your home and is eager to go inside.
-Great curb appeal consists of a well-maintained home's exterior -- walls, roof, porch, shutters, doors, windows.
-Repair, paint, fix and replace anything connected to the outside of your home that requires your attention.
+Great curb appeal consists of a well-maintained home's exterior -- walls, roof, porch, shutters, doors, and windows.
+Repair, paint, fix, and replace anything connected to the outside of your home that requires your attention.

 3) Professionally Staged